plq2013/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
-    * I am going to replace the missing value with "the mean for that 5-minute interval across all days", because of the similarity in daily activity.
+    * I am going to replace the missing value with "the mean for that 5-minute interval across all days", because of the **similarity** in daily activities.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.